Country Overview

 View more for this country:

-In 2018, the High Court of Justice of Trinidad and Tobago decriminalized same-sex relations.
-The decision was appealed by the State, and a final decision remains outstanding.
-The then Attorney General stated that there are 27 additional laws on the books that in some way permit discrimination on the basis of sexual orientation, including the Cinematograph Act, Sedition Act, Hotel Proprietors Act, and Immigration Act which bans “homosexuals” from entering the country.
-Although this law is not enforced, it contributes to the general antipathy toward LGBTIQ people in Trinidad and Tobago.
+The Attorney General deemed the appeal necessary at the time because of the buggery law’s impact on 27 additional laws on the books that in some way permit discrimination on the basis of sexual orientation, including the Immigration Act which bans homosexuals from entering the country.
+Although these laws are not enforced, they contribute to the general antipathy toward LGBTIQ people in Trinidad and Tobago.
 To date, a complete list of these 27 laws has not been released.

 Global Impact